-Trevor Sather, director of barrister chambers website agency Square Eye, explains why a brief is crucial to the success of any web project and outlines the key information you need to include
+Trevor Sather, director of barristers' chambers website agency Square Eye, explains why a brief is crucial to the success of any web project and outlines the key information you need to include

 A comprehensive brief is essential for the success of any website project.
 The brief helps potential suppliers understand exactly what you are looking for and what they need to deliver.